CPJPRINCE/opex_manifest_generator/README.md

 ﻿# Opex Manifest Generator Tool

-The Opex Manifest Generator is a pythom programme for generating OPEX files for use with Preservica and system's compatable with the OPEX standard.
+The Opex Manifest Generator is a Python programme for generating OPEX files for use with Preservica and system's compatible with the OPEX standard.
 It will recursively go through a 'root' directory and generate an OPEX files for each folder or, depending on specified options, files.

 ## Why use this tool?